NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Areas should have max 8 waypoints each.
 Missions/RTB should have max 48 waypoints each.
 Pre-loading needs FG 2017.3.1 to work.

+Example: --prop:string:/xmlPlans/area3=c:\areas\myNoFlyZone.gpx

+If a file cannot get loaded, the console will print a warning.